TrebledJ/trebledj.github.io/content/posts/programming/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 TIM8->ARR = 3999; // Auto-Reload: 4000
 ```

-This is more useful for applications where the frequency is dynamic (e.g. playing music with a piezoelectric buzzer), but it's also useful when we're too lazy to modify the .ioc file.
+This is useful for applications where the frequency is dynamic (e.g. playing music with a piezoelectric buzzer), but it's also useful when we're too lazy to modify the .ioc file.

-{% alert "fact" %}
-You can play around and try different pairs of PSC and ARR.
-I suggest coming back to this section after getting DAC + DMA + double buffering to work, and experiment!

-For example, these pairs will all yield the same timer frequency: PSC = 1, ARR = 1999; PSC = 3, ARR = 999; and PSC = 1999, ARR = 1.

-Exercises for the reader (no pressure 🙃):

-* Why will the above pairs of PSC and ARR generate the same timer frequency?
-* What is the difference between different pairs?
-(Hint: counter.)
-* Is there a PSC/ARR pair that is "better"?
-What if we're using the timer to generate a PWM signal?
-{% endalert %}

 ### Example: Playing with Timers